A Guide to the World’s Best Grills

 Weber’s Genesis II line improves upon what was already a pretty great gas grill, with turn-and-click ignition, better heat distribution, and easier grease management.
 And you can boost the grill’s IQ by adding a compatible iGrill 3 thermometer—a Bluetooth-enabled device that tracks cooking times and temperatures, sends alerts to your phone within a 150-foot range, and lets you know when the tank is getting low.
 Shown here: Genesis II LX S-340.

 Instead of wringing your hands over getting the grill’s temperature just right, you can grab a beer and let the Traeger Timberline 850 do the work for you.
 Once you set the temperature (as low as 165° or as high as 500°), the Traeger automatically feeds hardwood pellets into the burn chamber to smoke, bake, grill, or braise your food on three tiers of grates.
-You can also connect to the grill via an app on your phone, letting you remotely monitor time, change grill temperature, and get recipes.
+You can also connect to the grill via an app on your phone, letting you remotely monitor time, change grill temperature, and get recipes searchable by protein type, occasion, and dietary preference (including paleo, naturally).

-We love our Kettle.
-But after trying Weber’s Summit Charcoal Grill, the company’s first major upgrade to the iconic model in decades, we just may trade it in.
-Built like a tank, the Summit’s thick walls help insulate it for consistent low-and-slow smoking (without the need for a messy water pan) or high-temp grilling, with minimal use of fuel.
+Nothing beats a classic kettle grill for budget utilitarian grilling.
+But Weber has topped itself with the Summit Charcoal Grill, the burlier, sturdier version of the iconic model.
+It just may having us trading in old faithful.
+Built like an armored car, the Summit’s thick walls help insulate it for consistent low-and-slow smoking (without the need for a messy water pan) or high-temp grilling, with minimal use of fuel.
 The snap-jet gas ignition lights the coals in a flash.

 Small-Space Charcoal Grill